Crowdsourcing: Crowdfunding

 The dilemma for equity crowdfunding in the US as of 2012 was during a refinement process for the regulations of the Securities and Exchange Commission, which had until 1 January 2013 to tweak the fundraising methods.
 The regulators were overwhelmed trying to regulate Dodd-Frank and all the other rules and regulations involving public companies and the way they traded.
 Advocates of regulation claimed that crowdfunding would open up the flood gates for fraud, called it the "wild west" of fundraising, and compared it to the 1980s days of penny stock "cold-call cowboys".
 The process allowed for up to $1 million to be raised without some of the regulations being involved.
 Companies under the then-current proposal would have exemptions available and be able to raise capital from a larger pool of persons, which can include lower thresholds for investor criteria, whereas the old rules required that the person be an "accredited" investor.
 These people are often recruited from social networks, where the funds can be acquired from an equity purchase, loan, donation, or ordering.
 The amounts collected have become quite high, with requests that are over a million dollars for software such as Trampoline Systems, which used it to finance the commercialization of their new software.

+Ideas bank

+An ideas bank is a widely available shared resource, usually a website, where people post, exchange, discuss, and polish new ideas.
+Some ideas banks are used to develop new inventions or technologies.
+Many corporations have installed internal ideas banks to gather the input from their employees and improve their ideation process.
+Some ideas banks employ a voting system to estimate an idea's value.
+In some cases, ideas banks can be more humor-oriented than their serious counterparts.

+Many ideas banks are provided as free of charge, or set around certain companies in general to work out new inventions.
+Although ideas are provided by a community of people, problems can arise when people take the ideas from the site and begin developing them.
+There is no possible way to prove that the idea on the ideas bank was original and not taken from something else.